 Mounting electronics on the tower is always a reliability concern.
 There are two issues to be addressed here.
 The first is proper sequencing control to ensure that the RF power going to the antennas during transmit does not destroy the preamplifiers and the second is to provide adequate protection from the weather.
 We chose to use M2 Antenna Systems S3 Sequencers to safely switch the LNAs to bypass during transmit (more on this below).
 We also decided to mount the LNAs and associated control interconnect points inside a NEMA enclosure.
-The picture above shows all of the parts and components which make up the LNA preamp system.
+The picture above shows all the parts and components that make up the LNA preamp system.
 The components include (from top left to lower right) the LNA preamps, a NEMA enclosure purchased at our local electrical store along with stainless steel clamps to attach it to our tower, N-type feed-through connectors to pass the feedline connections in and out of the enclosure, a terminal strip for control cable and power connections, hardware to mount the preamps in the enclosure, LMR-240 coax for RF connections inside the enclosure, the M2 Antenna Systems S2 Sequencers, and N-connectors for the LMR-240 coax jumpers.

 The picture above shows the completed preamp system ready to go onto the tower.
 The unit is designed to allow easy access to the electronics for testing and service on the tower should this be needed.

 The picture above shows the M2 Antenna Systems S3 Sequencers that we are using to control the preamps (the S2 sequencers at the bottom control the tower-mounted electronics for our 2m and 70cm weak signal yagi antennas which were installed previously).
 We connected the S3 sequencers to our Icon IC-9100 Transceiver and (temporarily) to our new Satellite preamp system so that we could test the package before installing the electronics on the tower.
 We checked the SWR of the system in transmit mode using a dummy load as well the operation of the preamps in receive mode.